Achievable logoAchievable logo

 Who is your audience?

-Beyond that, there’s no way to know exactly who these people are that will be reading your essay.
-Here’s a likely image of who this person might be:
+Beyond that, you can’t know exactly who will read your essay.
+Here’s a realistic picture of who that reader might be:

 • A young or middle-aged woman